 Successful applicants will have an excellent Masters or equivalent degree (M.A. or German Magister with a grade of “very good” (A-) or better) in an East Asian Studies field or in a social science or humanities discipline with a focus on East Asia.
+These disciplines include: Japanese Studies, Chinese Studies, Korean Studies and/or Political Science, International Relations, Law, Social and Cultural Antrhopology, Business and Economics, History, Cultural Studies, Theatre Studies.
 For exceptionally talented B.A. students, FU Berlin offers the possibility of a “fast track” admission to Ph.D. programs.
 To qualify for this program, B.A. students need to provide evidence of an exceptional academic record during the B.A. program with an A grade point average, two letters of recommendation from well-known scholars, and successful completion of an entrance exam as required by the statute for Ph.D. programs at FU Berlin.

 In the application process, applicants must provide academic transcripts or other evidence of completion of regular coursework, a statement of academic interest, and two letters of recommendation.
 For all applicants, evidence of linguistic competence related to East Asia is required.